Upper/Lower Split

 Can I do this program at home?

-Partially.
-Upper days can be done at home with adjustable dumbbells.
-Lower days require a barbell and rack for optimal loading.
-A gym is strongly recommended for this program.
+Upper days can be done with adjustable dumbbells.
+Lower days need a barbell — back squat, Romanian deadlift, and deadlift all require one.
+A gym is strongly recommended.
+Home-only users should try the 8-Week Bodyweight Program instead.

-Track your workouts, monitor progress, and build the muscle you've always wanted.
+Track your workouts, monitor progress, and follow a structured intermediate plan.